basf/metis-backend/README.md

 # Metis scientific backend

-<p align="center"><img src="https://github.com/basf/metis-backend/blob/master/logo.png" width="300" /></p>

-**This is the third part of the whole Metis infra: [GUI](https://github.com/basf/metis-gui) &rlarr; [BFF](https://github.com/basf/metis-bff) &rlarr; [backend](https://github.com/basf/metis-backend).**

 <p class="what_is_metis"><dfn>Metis</dfn> is an open scientific framework, materials data organizer, and collaborative online platform for the nanotechnology research.
-It was designed for the materials research teams at the experimental and virtual laboratories.
+It was designed for the materials research teams at the physical and virtual laboratories.
 Metis is an AI-ready solution, aiming to bring the recent advances of computer science into a rather conservative area of new materials development and quality control.
 Metis currently focuses on the X-ray powder diffraction and atomistic simulations.
 It was started in 2021 in BASF (Ludwigshafen am Rhein, Germany) by Bernd Hinrichsen and Evgeny Blokhin.</p>

+<p align="center"><img src="https://github.com/basf/metis-backend/blob/master/logo.png" width="300" /></p>

+**This is the third part of the whole Metis infra: [GUI](https://github.com/basf/metis-gui) &rlarr; [BFF](https://github.com/basf/metis-bff) &rlarr; [backend](https://github.com/basf/metis-backend).**

-In particular, this backend presents minimalistic utility toolset in materials informatics and Flask-based CRUD-server for the nano-scale crystalline data, XRPD measurements, and cloud simulations.
+Metis backend presents minimalistic utility toolset in materials informatics and Flask-based CRUD-server for the nano-scale crystalline data, XRPD measurements, and cloud simulations.

 ### Requirements